understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 Quantus implements XAI evaluation metrics from different categories (faithfulness, localisation, robustness, ...) which all inherit from the base `quantus.Metric` class.
 Metrics are designed as `Callables`.
-To apply a metric to your setting (e.g., [Max-Sensitivity](https://arxiv.org/abs/1901.09392)), they first need to be instantiated
+To apply a metric to your setting (e.g., [Max-Sensitivity](https://arxiv.org/abs/1901.09392)), they first need to be instantiated:

 ```python
 max_sensitivity = quantus.MaxSensitivity()